 Due to the nature of our business activities, we did not generate significant amounts of hazardous waste from our operations during the Reporting Period.
-Our waste mainly comes from food waste and general office waste, which are non-hazardous.
-During the Reporting Period, the Group generated 3.88 tonnes of food waste and 1.49 tonnes of general office waste.
+During the Reporting Period, the Group improved the data collection system to retrieve the information of printer cartridges amount in 2023.
+Relevant data is not available in 2022.
+The Group generated approximately 21 pieces of printer cartridges with the intensity of hazardous waste: 0.28 pieces per number of employees in 2023.
+Regarding non-hazardous waste, our waste mainly comes from food waste, general office waste and paper.
+During the Reporting Period, the Group generated 1.42 tonnes of food waste, 1.48 tonnes of general office waste and 1.72 tonnes of paper waste.
 As part of our environmental protection strategy, our non-hazardous waste is handed over to qualified waste disposal companies in each of our business areas for disposal in an appropriate manner.

-Non-hazardous waste Units 2021/22 2020/21 Percentage Comparison Food waste Tonnes 3.88 4.011 (3.24%) General office waste Tonnes 1.49 1.49 - Total non-hazardous waste Tonnes 5.37 5.50 (2.36%) Intensity of non-hazardous waste Tonnes/number of employees 0.060 0.056 7.14%
+Non-hazardous waste Units 2023/22 2022/21 Percentage Comparison Food waste Tonnes 1.42 3.88 -63% General office waste Tonnes 1.48 1.49 -1% Paper Tonnes 1.72 2.41 -29% Total non-hazardous waste Tonnes 4.62 7.78 -41% Intensity of non-hazardous waste 1 Tonnes/number of employees 0.06 0.09 -33%